VirendraVerma1/CameraProperties/README.md

 Version : 1.1.11

-# Whats new :-
+## Whats new :-
 -Camera Properties has been added
 -Raycash handle has been fixed

-# Updated packages :-
+## Updated packages :-
 -Camera Properties

-# Added packages :-
+## Added packages :-
 -Leaderboard

 ```
-Note: Please update your package from the Package Manager -> JMR Add On's -> Samples
+Note : Please update your package from the Package Manager -> JMR Add On's -> Samples
 ```